lawrennd/qig-code/README.md

-# Information Conservation: A Simple Game with Complex Consequences
+# Information Conservation: Exploring the Foundations of Successful Physics

 ## Overview